AlessandroZappatore/Appunti_magistrale_unito/AAUT/README.md

-# Appunti Apprendimento Automatico anno accademico 2025/26
+# 🧠 Appunti Apprendimento Automatico (A.A.
+2025/26) 📈

-## ⚠️ Appunti in fase di scrittura
+## Status: 🏗️ In aggiornamento

 1. ✅ Introduction
 2. 🏗️ Model Selection and Evaluation